WRF-Fire-UNR/UNR-WRF-FIRE/docs/source/case_studies.rst

 &dynamics
 ^^^^^^^^^

 Dynamics section controls the parametrization schemes of WRF atmospheric model.
 This model uses WRF classic terrain-following vertical grid instead of a hybrid terrain-following and isobaric grid.
 This setup is indicated by turning off “hybrid_opt” option.
-The temporal descritization of the model is set to 3rd order Runge-Kutta scheme using “rk_ord” option which defines the order of the Runge-Kutta scheme.
+The temporal discretization of the model is set to 3rd order Runge-Kutta scheme using “rk_ord” option which defines the order of the Runge-Kutta scheme.
 Diffusion options, “diff_opt” and “km_opt”, are turned off as we want to achieve a uniform constant wind field.
 Furthermore, surface drag and heat flux, “tke_drag_coefficient” and “tke_heat_flux”, are set to zero to create an idealized slip-free surface that will not affect the wind field.
 WRF atmospheric model of this case is ran non-hydrostatically by setting “non_hydrostatic” option to true.
 Horizontal momentum and scalar advection order is default 5, and vertical momentum and advection order is default 3. “time_step_sound” which defines the ratio of model time step to sounding time step is set to 20 in this case.
 Moisture and scalar advection, “moist_adv_opt” and “scalar_adv_opt”, are the default positive-definite scheme.
 The tracer option, “tracer_opt”, is set to 3 which is the value must be used for WRF-Fire simulations.
 This variable activates tracers in WRF atmospheric model to simulate smoke dispersion from fire.

 ::